raspberrypilearning/3D-scene/en/step_1.md

 title: What you will learn
 ---

-+ How to plan a project and then make it
++ How to explore the potential of Scratch to create a 3-dimensional scene
-+ How to apply your skills to make a project that is fun to play with
++ How to create an interactive and engaging project
-+ How to get feedback on your ideas from others
++ How to improve your project using feedback from others

 --- /collapse ---